Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 or vegetation distribution might not be effective or obvious at finer aggregation levels, but these can become very visible at coarser aggregation levels.
-In fact, it seems that spatial dependencies and interactions of the covariates can often be explained better simply by a aggregating DEM and its derivatives.
+In fact, it seems that spatial dependencies and interactions of the covariates can often be explained better simply by aggregating DEM and its derivatives [@Behrens2018128].

 ## Preparing soil covariate layers